Stratus Redundant Linux Release 2.1.0.0 Release Notes

 Getting Help

 If you have a technical question about ztC Edge systems, you can find the latest technical information and online documentation at the Downloads page at https://www.stratus.com/services-support/downloads/?tab=ztcedge.
-You can also search the Knowledge Base in the Stratus Customer Service Portal at https://support.stratus.com.
+You can also search the Knowledge Base in the Stratus Customer Service Portal at https://service.stratus.com.

 If you cannot resolve your questions with these online resources, and the system is covered by a service agreement, contact your authorized Stratus service representative.
 For information, see the ztC Edge Support page at https://www.stratus.com/services-support/customer-support/?tab=ztcedge.